 Network Time Protocol (NTP) maintains uniform time across all devices in a network.
-The NTP commands support the configuration of an external time server to maintain synchronization between all local clocks in a network.
+The NTP commands support the configuration of an external time server to maintain synchronization among all local clocks in a network.

-To keep the time in your network current, it is recommended that each device have its time synchronized with at least one external NTP servers should be synchronized among themselves in order to maintain fabric-wide time synchronization.
+To keep the time in your network current, it is recommended that each device have its time synchronized with at least one external NTP server.
+External NTP servers should be synchronized among themselves in order to maintain fabric-wide time synchronization.